fleetingbytes/hatch-semver/docs/user_guide/1-commands.md

 They are executed one by one in the specified sequence.
 Some straight-forward and most common examples of chained commands are presented in the [pre-release][chained-pre] section.

 The bump validation check is performed only after the last command is executed.
-It is therefore OK to temporarily violate the version precedence rule for the intermediate versions as long as the last resulting version passes the validation agains the old version.
+It is therefore OK to temporarily violate the version precedence rule for the intermediate versions as long as the last resulting version passes the validation against the old version.

 | Old Version            | Command             | validate-bump | New Version          |
 | ---------------------- | ------------------- | ------------- | -------------------- |